-Big Four Bridge Updates
+Big Four Bridge Is Open!

 The Big Four Pedestrian/Bicycle Bridge spans the Ohio River and connects Louisville, Kentucky to Jeffersonville, Indiana.

 The ramp coming off of the Big Four Bridge into Historic Downtown Jeffersonville opened May 2014 for pedestrians and bicyclists.